codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.0.0.md

 ## Breaking changes

-**If you are using GitHub and require Codacy pull request status to pass before merging pull requests** you must manually re-enable the required status check on your repositories.
+**If you're using GitHub and require Codacy pull request status to pass before merging pull requests** you must manually re-enable the required status check on your repositories.
 To do this:

 1. Wait until there is a new status check from Codacy on your repositories using the new GitHub Checks integration: